Project From MIND Research institute

 This family-oriented board game product is an extension of MIND's South of the Sahara exhibition.
 Each game in this series is self-taught and inspired by ancient games from various African countries.
 It is the first board game product from MIND Research Institute that has gone into mass production and online sales.

 We designed a new product that combines storybooks, board games, math, and culture.
-I collaborated with our mathematician, Brandon Smith, and worked with other editors to create stories and pictures that help to bring the game and different math concepts together.
-Instead of an instruction booklet, each game was explained through an illustrated storybook that engages the players as they learn about the game and the culture behind it.
+I collaborated with our mathematician, Brandon Smith, and worked with other editors to create stories and pictures that helped bring together the game and different math concepts.
+Instead of an instruction booklet, each game was explained through an illustrated storybook that engages the players as they learn about the game and its culture.

 To enhance the ancient and cultural feeling of the product, we added an undertone texture layer to both the board game and storybook, creating an earthy and timeless ambiance.
 Although this product was innovated and modified based on ancient African math games, I also wanted to include some modern elements to provide a contemporary feeling.
 Simple shapes were a great visual element to deliver a modern look while communicating math ideas.